 Chapter 320 of the Acts of 2002 provides a lower interest payback, higher income allowance, and younger age eligibility.
-Please contact our office for further information.
-The interest payback rate for fiscal year 2012 deferred taxes has been set at 2.5%.
+Please contact our office for further information Interest Rate for fiscal year 2010 deferred taxes was set at 2.5%.

 For additional information, please contact the Assessors' office at the Flynn Building, 278 Old Sudbury Road, or by phone at 978-639-3393.